awslabs/duvet/design/duplicates/decisions.md

 ### Option C: Query first, snapshot ratchet, opt-in bounds

-1. **A query, not (by default) a gate.** A `duplicate-targets` query lists every target bearing more than one annotation, sorted by count descending, with per-target type breakdown and distinct-section count.
-No verdict — a sorted list needs no threshold and no false-positive story; the human reads the top.
+1. **A listing, not (by default) a gate.** The duplicates check's report carries a fan-in listing: every target bearing more than one annotation, sorted by count descending, with per-target type breakdown and distinct-section count.
+Not a separate check — the target axis and the claim axis are the two partitions of one model, and one invocation evaluates both, mirroring the one `[duplicates]` configuration table.
+The listing itself carries no verdict — a sorted list needs no threshold and no false-positive story; the human reads the top.
    Even inspection output owes an exactness obligation: a target appears iff ≥ 2 annotations resolve to it, with exact counts